 EU Exit Update

 Mr Malpass reported that an EU Workability Forum meeting had been held on the 21 September and another scheduled for 9 November.
-These meeting will continue for at least this year.
+These meetings will continue for at least this year.

 Mr Malpass and Mr Stewart had attended several Defra Chemical Policy and Communication Forum (CPCF) meetings recently.
 There was little feedback at the most recent one, but it was noted that the DUINs scheme will remain available after the deadline to allow companies to come back in to compliance.